tboquet/python-alp/docs/Userguide/Services.rst

 Controller
 ~~~~~~~~~~

 The Controller is the user endpoint of the library.
-It serves a Jupyter notebook in which the user sends the commands (such as `import alp`).
-It is linked to all other containers.
+By default, it serves a Jupyter notebook in which the user sends commands (such as `import alp`).
+You can also use it to run an application using ALP for either training or prediction.

 Mongo Models
 ~~~~~~~~~~~~